December 26, 2019: A Glimpse of China

 7 minutes later, we reached the end station having traveled a distance of 19 miles.
 Unfortunately, I was still on the outskirts of the city.
 To reach the actual city center, I had to transfer to the Shanghai metro network…and scan my bag again.

-I took the metro for another 20 minutes and ended up in a squeaky clean district (neighborhood would be too generous) called YuYuan Garden.
+I took the metro for another 20 minutes and ended up in a squeaky clean district called YuYuan Garden.
 I walked through a stunning mall and into a dumpling restaurant.
 There, I met up with my friend Miles.

 Miles is my oldest friend- we met on the very first day of preschool when we were 3 years old.
 Miles was in China to watch his brother Oliver marry his Chinese bride.
 The wedding was in a city in the south, but he and his other brother Danny decided to spend a couple days in Shanghai first.
-Despite the Chinese “Great Firewall”, I noticed he was in Shanghai and reached out.
-We were able to connect over iMessage which is not blocked.
+Despite the Chinese “Great Firewall”, we were able to connect over iMessage which is not blocked.

 We ate some amazing soup dumplings and caught up on life.